 Unlike other organs, the liver has two blood supplies – the portal vein that feeds most normal liver cells and the hepatic artery that feeds cancer cells in the liver.
-This unique feature of the liver allows your doctor to kill the cancer cells while sparing the healthy tissue.
+This unique feature of the liver may allow your doctor to kill the cancer cells while sparing the healthy tissue.

 Embolization side effects may include abdominal pain, fever, liver infection, gallbladder inflammation and blood clots in the main blood vessels of the liver.